dragos-tudor/frontend-rendering/README.md

   - on errors display error element.
 - lazy component: used to lazy load components.
 - services component: used on testing to mock services.
-- suspense component: used to toggle fallback/section on suspense/unsuspense events.
+- suspense component: used to toggle visibility for children or fallback elements [preserving children states].

 ### [Rendering html](./rendering-html/)
 - main functionality: manage html elements.